JoeDiwa/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-<p style="text-align:justify">I am a Postdoctoral Fellow in Macroeconomics at CREEi, ESG-UQAM, Canada.
-I hold a PhD in Economics from Free University of Bozen-Bolzano (FUB), Italy.
-My research interests span the areas of macroeconomics, labour market dynamics, immigration, population ageing and business cycle.
-Methodologically, my research agenda greatly focuses on the application of dynamic stochastic general equilibrium (DSGE) and structural vector autoregressive (SVAR) modeling.
+<p style="text-align:justify">I am an Economist (Policy Analyst) at the Government of Canada and an affiliated researrch with CREEi Research chair at ESG-UQAM (Canada).
+Previously, I was a postdoctoral researcher in Macroeconomics at CREEi, ESG-UQAM.
+I hold a PhD in Economics from Free University of Bozen-Bolzano (FUB, Italy).
+My research agenda focuses on understanding the macroeconomic effects of structural changes in the labor market.
+My research interest includes Macroeconomics, labour market dynamics, immigration, automation, and business cycle fluctuations.
+Methodologically, my research agenda relies on the application of dynamic stochastic general equilibrium (DSGE) and structural vector autoregression (SVAR) with sign-restriction identification schemes.

 .</p>